UPDATE as of 19 February 2021: All Updates at article end

 Key to our Apes Like Us program is exploring the impact of threats to all great apes; disease is one of the greatest of those threats.
 In the past two decades multiple accounts of ape deaths due to disease have raised alarm amongst scientist.
 Rarely does that threat become a global pandemic, in 2020 it has.
 At this point, no non-human ape has been infected or died but it is safest to assume that great apes are susceptible to SARS CoV-2 infection.
-Here’s what we know (ongoing updates added at article end: UPDATE as of 27 March 2020).
+Here’s what we know (ongoing updates added at article end).

 On January 30, 2020, the World Health Organization declared a global public health emergency.
 This new coronavirus (known as SARS CoV-2 virus) and the respiratory disease it causes, COVID-19, affects humans, but can potentially affect all other great apes.
 On March 11, 2020 it was declared a pandemic.
-Many countries and territories around the world have since reported cases, including those across Equatorial Africa and the Indomalaya islands of Borneo and Sumatra, regions of the other four populations of great apes — gorillas, bonobos, chimpanzees and orangutans.
+Many countries and territories around the world have since reported human positive cases and deaths, including those across Equatorial Africa and the Indomalaya islands of Borneo and Sumatra, regions of the other four populations of great apes — gorillas, bonobos, chimpanzees and orangutans.

 The risk to our closest cousins is enormous.
 Already, two-thirds of human infectious diseases have been found to originate from wildlife (called Zoonosis), including the deadly Ebola, other SARS, MERS and now COVID-19.
 Most of the human diseases also affect non-human animals.